ALTIBASE/Documents/Manuals/Tools/Altibase_trunk/eng/Replication Manager User's Manual.md

 #### Disconnecting from the Database

 After finishing your work, it is necessary to close the connection with the database.
 To close a connection with a database, select the target database connection.
-Open the context menu by right-clicking on the target database, and then choose "Disconnect" from the context menu.
+Open the context menu by right-clicking on the target database, and then choose "Disconnect".

 #### Editing DB Connection Information